AllanWang/KAU/core/README.md

 values through the `Kotterknife.reset` method.
 This is typically useful for Fragments, as they do not follow the same lifecycle as Activities and Views.

+Note that this is useful for views that have ids in multiple layout files or in `id.xml` files.
+Kotlin has another solution, [`kotlin-android-extensions`](https://kotlinlang.org/docs/tutorials/android-plugin.html), which is more convenient.

 ## Ripple Canvas

 Ripple canvas provides a way to create simultaneous ripples against a background color.